berserkhmdvhb/pipeline/README.md

 ```

 Then navigate to to the cloned folder and open `pipeline.Rproj` in an R editor to create a project.
-To install the rquired packages, please either use renv when creating a project, or if you haven't, install the [`renv`](https://rstudio.github.io/renv/articles/renv.html) library, load it, and then use the [`renv.lock`](https://github.com/berserkhmdvhb/pipeline/blob/main/renv.lock) file (by copying it to project's directory) to install the requied packages.
+To install the rquired packages, please either use renv when creating a project, or if you haven't, install the [`renv`](https://rstudio.github.io/renv/articles/renv.html) library, load it, and then use the [`renv.lock`](https://github.com/berserkhmdvhb/pipeline/blob/main/renv.lock) file (either from cloning mentioned before, or manually copying it to the project's repository) to install the requied packages.
 Please run the following commands in the console:

 ```r
 install.packages("renv")